Internet Shutdowns & Free VPNs: Are The Most Popular Apps Safe?

 Internet shutdowns have cost the world over $25 billion since 2019 alone and continue to be popular with regimes looking to restrict the flow of information.

-A VPN, or Virtual Private Network, is a simple anti-censorship software tool.
+A VPN service, or Virtual Private Network, is a simple anti-censorship software tool.
 It encrypts users’ traffic and masks their IP address, hiding their identity and activity from internet censors.

 Intentional internet shutdowns disproportionately affect the global south and although many VPN services are inexpensive, the resulting increase in demand naturally tends to be focused on free VPN Android apps.